ivnmaksimovic/do/README.md

 - Destroy a Droplet
   `ansible-playbook playbooks/droplet-destroy.yml -e "droplet_name=my-droplet-name"`

-### Create Domains and DNS Records
-- Setup DNS records.
-A record.
-It is set when creating a droplet.
-- Setup DNS records.
-CNAME for www
-  `ansible-playbook playbooks/cname-record.yml -e "site_name=adamontenegro.com" --user bob --ask-become-pass`
-- Setup DNS records.
-CNAME, TXT, and MX records if any exists.
-  `ansible-playbook playbooks/dns-records.yml -e adamontenegro.com --user bob --ask-become-pass`

 ### Do Initial Server Setup
 - Setup user.
 Add it to sudo and www-data groups.
 Get ssh key from root.
 This is first and only task that needs to be run as `root`.
-  `ansible-playbook ansible/playbooks/user-setup.yml -e "user_name=bob" --user root`
+  `ansible-playbook playbooks/user-setup.yml -e "user_name=bob" --user root`
 - Ping to test user permissions.
 Example of passing inventory.
   `ansible -i inventories/inventory production -m ping --user bob`
 - Enable firewall.